jogli5er/jogli5er/README.md

 # Hi there 👋

-I'm interested in a wide field of studies, from electrical engineering to multilateral negotiations.
+I'm interested in a wide field of studies, from computer engineering/science to multilateral negotiations.
 My current focus areas are computer architecture, 3D reconstruction and negotiation simulation infrastructure.

 ## Research ##
 In my research as a PhD Candidate at the [Norwegian University for Science and Technology (NTNU)](https://www.ntnu.edu/), I'm working on microarchitectural and algorithmic specializations to the processor frontends for cloud computing.
 Those projects aim to improve the efficiency of cloud computing as a whole and reduce its environmental footprint.
 This is important as we continue to bring more people online, and cloud services will need to serve ever more people in the future.